atoomnetmarc/Arduino-as-ISP-shield/README.md

 Quickly hacked together Arduino shield to program other Arduino's.
 Can also be used to program the old AT90S1200 microcontroller using avrdude.
+I used [AVRDUDESS 2.14](https://github.com/ZakKemble/AVRDUDESS/releases/tag/v2.14
+) with avrdude 7.0.

 ![](arduino%20as%20isp%20shield.jpg)